saan800/saansoft-cqrs/src/SaanSoft.Cqrs.Decorator/EnsureMessageId/README.md

 ## Recommended Order

-The ensure message Id decorators should be at the top (or very near to) of the `IMessageBus` decorator stack.
+The Ensure Message Id decorators should be at the top (or very near to) of the `IMessageBus` decorator stack.

 This ensures that things like logging will have as much useful data as it